-If you’re unable to open up your server stats, in most cases it’s likely due to the browser that you’re using.
-Some browsers (including Safari and Microsoft Edge) will require you to go through HTTP authentication before it will open up the stats page.
+If you’re unable to open up your server stats (Monit) or PHPMyAdmin (PHPMA), in most cases it’s likely due to the browser that you’re using.
+Some browsers (including Safari and Microsoft Edge) will require you to go through HTTP authentication before it will opening up.

 There may be other cases, however, that give you an SSL error, or simply timeout when trying to access the page.